zingale/pyjournal2/README.md

 * Installing:

-  Simply clone the git repo and put the directory in your path.
-  Alternately, if you have a `~/bin/` directory, do:

   ```
-  ln -s ~/{pyjournal-path}/pyjournal.py ~/bin/
+  python3 setup.py install --user
   ```

-  For the simplest (and laziest) access, create an alias `pj` for `pyjournal.py`
+  (omit the `--user` for a systemwide installation).
+This will put the `pyjournal.py` executable script in you system's path.

 * Starting: